This guide will walk you through how to use a single Splash page to host a hybrid event and cater to guests attending IRL (in real life) or online.

 - Next, we recommend you use the CDC’s COVID-19 screening template to create a set of questions that can help ensure a safe event for those attending in-person.

-- To only display these questions to guests who respond “In-person,” click the advanced logic icon within each question.
+- To only display these questions for guests who respond “In-person,” click the advanced logic icon within each question.

 - Select Add Condition then select the “Will you be attending?” question, the equals logic, then the “In-person” response.

-- Reminder to apply this logic to each screening question.
+- Remember to apply this logic to each screening question.